ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^

 :dp:`fls_f981e3m7kq50`
-A :dt:`syntax category` is a nonterminal in the Backus-Naur Form grammar definition of the Rust programming language.
+A :dt:`syntactic category` is a nonterminal in the Backus-Naur Form grammar definition of the Rust programming language.

 .. _fls_psd2ll10ixs: